google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 * use lots of historical data,
 * and require decisions, not just predictions.

-Some examples of current limitations of ML (from https://www.quora.com/What-can-machine-learning-do-and-cant-do): an ML system cannot infer a context-free grammar that generates the strings in a language.
-In other words, an ML system can’t achieve true understanding of the grammar that generates a language the same way a human can Similar to statistics or data science approaches, ML cannot be used to show cause-effect relationships -->
+Some examples of current limitations of ML are linked here: https://www.quora.com/What-can-machine-learning-do-and-cant-do) an ML system cannot infer a context-free grammar that generates the strings in a language.
+In other words, an ML system can’t achieve true understanding of the grammar that generates a language the same way a human can.
+Similar to statistics or data science approaches, ML cannot be used to show cause-effect relationships.
+-->

 ---